• Skip to primary navigation

 • Make sure all your ingredients are at room temperature.
 A tip within a tip: Unless specified to be cold or hot, ALL ingredients should be room temp when baking, every time.

 • Don't overmix the batter.
-You want a tender crumb, mixing this like a spazz will activate the gluten in the flour and result in a tough cake, that, while still delicious, will not have the awesome texture you are really after in this strawberry ricotta cake.
+You want a tender crumb, overmixing will activate the gluten in the flour and result in a tough cake, that, while still delicious, will not have the awesome texture you are really after in this strawberry ricotta cake.

 Can strawberry cake be eaten for breakfast?

-You bet your ass it can.
+You bet you can.
 This easy ricotta cake with strawberries is a great breakfast cake.
 With the lightness of strawberries and a cake that is not overly sweet, it is the ideal breakfast cake.

 easy ricotta cake with strawberries slice being served